wp-plugins/dynamic-content-gallery-plugin/README.txt

 Tested up to: 3.0 (WP) and 2.9.1.1 (WPMU)
 Stable tag: 3.2.3

 Creates a dynamic gallery of images for latest or featured content selected from one category, a mix of categories, or pages.
 Highly configurable options for customising the look and behaviour of the gallery, and choice of using mootools or jquery to display the gallery.
-Compatible with Wordpress Mu.
-Requires WP/WPMU version 2.8+.
+Compatible with Wordpress MS. Requires WP/WPMU version 2.8+.

 == Description==